Enterprise-connect/documentation/ec-guide.md

 <A HREF="#top">Back To Top</A>
 ## Diego, Scaling, and Managing Complex Use Cases
 ### Diego-enabled Agent Apps on Predix and Scaling
-With the introduction, and requirement, of the [CloudFoundry CLI](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html) [Diego plugin](https://github.com/cloudfoundry-incubator/Diego-Enabler) for all EC Agents running on Predix, a powerful feature has been established.
-This update has provided our users the ability to *scale* their EC Agents running on Predix (this can also be mimicked locally and manually) with a simple command:
+With the introduction, and requirement, of the [CloudFoundry CLI](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html) [Diego plugin](https://github.com/cloudfoundry-incubator/Diego-Enabler) for all EC agents running on Predix, a powerful feature has been established.
+This update has provided our users the ability to *scale* their EC agents running on Predix (this can also be mimicked locally and manually) with a simple command:
 ```bash
 cf scale <app name> -i <number of instances you want to scale to>
 ```